totes7/Pouch-Finance-Tracker/README.md

 ## Technologies Used

 Frontend: React, React Router, Bootstrap for styling, Chart.js for data visualization.
-Backend: Node.js, MongoDB for database storage,.
+Backend: Node.js, Firebase - Firestore for database storage and Authentication for Users set-up.
 Deployment: Deployed on platform Netlify.

 ## License